vongohren/personal-website/content/posts/my-trello-input-process.md

 In this article: [How I put a process on life](https://vongohren.me/posts/how-i-put-a-process-on-life/) I wrote about the processification of my life.
 But did not go into detail on how my input process is done.

-By the input process I mean the way of collecting from all the different sources I get my inspiration and thoughts from.
+By the input process I mean the way of collecting data from all the different sources I get my inspiration and thoughts from.
 That can be self-notes, articles you want to read, URLs you want to explore, tweets you want to explore, books you want to read and so on!
-I will not delve into the thought process around this, but rather dive straight into the details.
+I will not delve into the thought process around this, because that was discussed more in depth in the mentioned article.
+But rather dive straight into the details.

-Here is a visualisation of how I enable it all.
+Here is a visualisation of how I have enabled it all.
 And this is just my external information input process.
-Two things that are not visualized here is the robot that is working for me in the board, and a couple of functions I have developed to assist some special cases of input gathering.
+Two things that are not visualized here is the robot that is working for me in my Trello board, and a couple of functions I have developed to assist some special cases of input gathering.
 I will mention them again at the bottom of the article.

 ![enter image description here](https://docs.google.com/drawings/d/e/2PACX-1vR5W2TXYuMUvB67Ocfeh0G3xnqEjBmYX1m4yGnFnOmFCz_rHYKZkkmzMxYFkbpkVqsnDLUeqrgp6Jun/pub?w=1886&h=618)